Skip to main content

 The State of Medical Billing for Small Practices in 2026

 MGMA's 2024 Cost and Revenue Survey found that practices with fewer than 5 providers spend 6.1% of net revenue on billing operations — nearly 50% more than 10+ provider groups, due to fixed overhead spread across less volume.
 Black Book Research's 2024 medical billing market study found that 79% of small practices reported billing complexity has increased significantly in the past three years, and that practices using outsourced billing reported a 12-percentage-point average improvement in net collection rate compared to peer in-house practices.
 According to AAPC's 2024 industry outlook, the small-practice segment of the medical billing outsourcing market is growing at 11.4% annually — outpacing the overall RCM outsourcing market — driven by the rising cost and difficulty of hiring qualified in-house billers.
 HFMA's 2024 Practice Financial Management benchmarks show that the median small practice leaves 10-15% of earned revenue uncollected through some combination of missed charges, preventable denials, ineffective patient collections, and aged A/R write-offs.
 CMS data indicates commercial payers change claim adjudication rules 3-4 times per year per payer, requiring continuous billing team education that almost no small practice can sustain internally.
+The sourcing behind every benchmark we publish is on our benchmarks page.

 What Is Breaking Right Now